 Winner of the Econometric Society’s European Meeting Best Paper Award 2018

-- Incentivizing Team Performance in Non-Routine Analytical Team Tasks – Evidence from a Field Experiment (with Florian Englmaier, Stefan Grimm, and Simeon Schudy, CRC TRR 190 Working Paper, CESifo Working Paper, under review)
+- Incentivizing Team Performance in Non-Routine Analytical Team Tasks – Evidence from a Field Experiment (with Florian Englmaier, Stefan Grimm, and Simeon Schudy, CRC TRR 190 Working Paper, CESifo Working Paper, under revision)

 Companion Papers to Computer Programs